LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_multiply.rst

 the outer).
 For this transformation there are no ``statement::For`` types and policies for the individual loop levels inside the OpenMP collapse region.

-Lastly, we show how to use ``RAJA::statement::CudaKernel`` types to generate a CUDA kernel launched with a particular thread-block decomposition.
+Lastly, we show how to use ``RAJA::statement::CudaKernel`` and ``RAJA::statement::HipKernel`` types to generate GPU kernels launched with a particular thread-block decomposition.
 We reiterate that although the policies are different, the kernels themselves are identical to the sequential and OpenMP variants above.

 Here is a policy that will distribute the row indices across CUDA thread blocks and column indices across threads in the x dimension of each block: